 - Momo traders are market leaders.
 They prefer to herd the investment by entering the market first, enjoying the first gains, and leaving immediately.

-- Momo traders consider the risks before investing, unlike FOMO, who enter into a market by following the herd.
-If a Momo investor does not have adequate risk hedging strategies, they could end up losing.
+- Momo traders consider the risks before investing, unlike FOMO, who follow the herd by entering a market.
+If a Momo investor does not have adequate risk-hedging strategies, they could lose.

 - The investor has to determine the right time to enter the market and the perfect time to leave.
 Slight delays may lead to huge losses.

 There are several benefits associated with Momentum trading.
 First, Momo trade has the potential to earn supernormal profits in just a short period.

 Additionally, a Momo trader often takes advantage of the volatility by investing when they notice a reliable value surge.
 Since Momo investors do not follow their emotions, they can easily decide to increase their returns.